Overview

 - Optimizing deployment for cost and scalability

-PhD Hisham MOHAMED, AV¶ÌÊÓÆµ
+PhD Hisham MOHAMED,ÌýAV¶ÌÊÓÆµ

 Hisham is an AI and machine learning expert with over 10 years of experience in machine learning, software engineering, and big data.
 With a PhD in Computer Science from the AV¶ÌÊÓÆµ, he has led high-impact projects and built and managed diverse teams.
-Hisham has deep experience in deploying and scaling AI systems.
-In this session, he will focus on LLMOps, sharing insights on managing, optimizing, and operationalizing large language models in real-world applications.